wdhudiekou/UMF-CMGR/README.md

        cd ./data
        python get_test_data.py

-In 'Trainer/train_reg.py', deformation infrared images are generated in real time by default during training.
+In 'Trainer/train_reg.py', deformable infrared images are generated in real time by default during training.

 2. You can obtain self-visual saliency maps for training IVIF fusion by
     ```python